 Legacy systems suffer from disconnected, inflexible business processes that prevent companies from being able to see where issues lie.

-A SaaS solution offers not just real-time data, but advanced analytics capable of turning that data into real-time insights.
+A SaaS solution offers real-time data and advanced analytics capable of turning that data into real-time insights.
 This facilitates faster, more effective decision-making.

 4. Trust in transparency

-If your mix of manual and digital systems aren’t connected, vital information is siloed, making it difficult to coordinate multiple functional areas into shifting gears, quickly addressing issues, or seizing opportunities.
+If your mix of manual and digital systems isn’t connected, vital information is siloed, making it difficult to coordinate multiple functional areas into shifting gears, quickly addressing issues, or seizing opportunities.

-Data-driven tech makes it easier for organizations to centralize information from multiple systems, allowing you to see the big picture as well as zoom in on granular details, and leverage advance analytics to make evidence-based decisions.
+Data-driven tech makes it easier for organizations to centralize information from multiple systems, allowing you to see the big picture, zoom in on granular details, and leverage advanced analytics to make evidence-based decisions.
 It keeps you technologically relevant to customers and aligned with their evolving expectations.

 Perhaps the most important impact of transparency is that it can foster a shared sense of trust and accountability and change the way you manage your supply chain.

 The future of supply chain is digital